Vestre Moland Municipality

-Vestre Moland is a former municipality in the old Aust-Agder county in Norway.
-The administrative centre of the municipality was the village of Møglestu where the Vestre Moland Church is located.
-The 103 km2 municipality existed from 1838 until 1962 when it was merged into the municipality of Lillesand.
-Today, the area of Vestre Moland covers the northern part of the present-day municipality of Lillesand in Agder county.
+Vestre Moland is a former municipality in the old Aust-Agder county, Norway.
+The 103.1 km2 municipality existed from 1838 until its dissolution in 1962.
+The area is now part of Lillesand Municipality in the traditional district of Sørlandet in Agder county.
+The administrative centre was the village of Møglestu where the Vestre Moland Church.
+Today, the area of the old Vestre Moland Municipality covers the northern part of Lillesand Municipality.